hyperledger-archives/grid-rfcs/0000-product.md

   services (GSRN) OUT

-To expand the product schema to support all GS1 properties as well as keeping it all organized, there will need to be some refactoring done at the grid primitive level to support lists in the schema.
+To expand the product schema to support all GS1 properties as well as keeping it all organized, there will need to be some refactoring done at the Grid primitive level to support lists in the schema.

 This implementation does not account for transfer-of-ownership scenarios, and